Marketing systems

 Implementation

-We connect the systems, prepare the workflows and launch the operating version.
+We connect the systems, prepare the workflows and launch the first working version.

 04